Exclusive: Ex-South Sudan rebel leader believes unity government won't be ready by May 12

 Sudan, which is predominantly Muslim, and the mainly Christian south fought for decades before South Sudan became independent in 2011.
 South Sudan plunged into civil war two years later after Kiir, a Dinka, fired Machar, from the Nuer ethnic group, from the vice presidency.

-The Vatican, together with the South Sudan Council of Churches and the Rome-based Sant’ Egidio international peace group, brought the leaders together for prayer and preaching inside the pope’s residence in an attempt to heal divisions.
+The Vatican, together with the South Sudan Council of Churches and Archbishop of Canterbury Justin Welby, head of the worldwide Anglican communion, brought the leaders together for prayer and preaching inside the pope’s residence in an attempt to heal divisions.

 “It was a unique occasion and it was concluded by Pope Francis with a challenge.
 The pope challenged us.
 We must deliver,” Machar said.

-Additional reporting by Katharine Houreld and Hereward Holland in Nairobi and Denis Dumo in Juba; editing by Gavin Jones and Jonathan Oatis
+Additional reporting by Katharine Houreld and Hereward Holland in Nairobi and Denis Dumo in Juba; editing by Gavin Jones, Jonathan Oatis and Jan Harvey